-This specifies the mesh file that contains the modal information we are trying to match in the new design.
+The mesh file that contains the modal information we are trying to match in the new design.
 Syntax: "ref_data_file {string}".
 It contains the nodesets at which we are trying to match modes (see "match_nodesets") and the modal information obtained by running a modal analysis on some geometry that has the modes we want to match.